RMS Cameronia: Pre war

 In October 1925, Cameronia rescued the crew of a United States Coast Guard cutter that had caught fire.
 She was in collision with the Norwegian steamship the following month.
+In the case for damages raised in the Court of Session, Lord Constable ruled that both vessels had been at fault.
+The apportionment of damages was not decided until December 1927, with Cameronia being apportioned one-third of the liability.
 Her steering gear failed on a voyage in January 1926 and she returned to Glasgow for repairs.
 In August 1926, a collision with Cunard's was avoided by 6 ft.

 Cameronia underwent a refit in 1928 to correct her tendency to pitch heavily.
 In 1929 another refit saw her accommodation refitted to cabin/tourist class.
 She now had accommodation for 290 cabin class, 431 tourist class and 698 3rd class passengers.
-On May 24^{th}, 1930, an explosion aboard City of Sydney in the Irish Sea killed one man and injured three, and Cameronia answered her SOS and transferred the casualties to Belfast.In 1934, Cameronia's code letters were superseded by the call sign GDXS.
+On May 24, 1930, an explosion aboard City of Sydney in the Irish Sea killed one man and injured three, and Cameronia answered her SOS and transferred the casualties to Belfast.
+In 1934, Cameronia's code letters were superseded by the call sign GDXS.
 She was laid up on the Clyde in December 1934.
 In 1935, the Anchor Line went into liquidation, and Cameronia was one of the assets purchased by Anchor Line (1935) Ltd. She remained laid up until the autumn of 1935, when she entered service as a troopship.
 In spring 1936, she was again refitted and returned to use as an ocean liner.
 Cameronia participated in the 1937 Spithead Naval Review, where she was used as a floating grandstand.